 Traffic and Parking Regulations

 All vehicles parking on the SUNY Canton campus must be registered.
-This can be accomplished by stopping at the One-Hop Shop (located in the Miller Campus Center).
+This can be accomplished by completing the Employee Parking Permit Form.

 - Parking fines are $15.00 /$50.00 for violation of handicapped zones.

 - Handicapped parking is available at numerous locations on the campus.

 - All parking lots on this campus have designated parking (be certain you are designated or authorized to park in the lot you wish to park in).

 - If you have questions, need directions, or want clarification on parking issues, call the University Police at (315) 386-7777, or utilize the emergency blue light call boxes which are located at various locations on campus.

 - If you find that a parking lot is full, DO NOT PARK ILLEGALLY.
 Move to a lot where spaces are available.